ianfnelson/blog.iannelson.uk/content/testimonials/index.md

   image: https://blogstouks01.z33.web.core.windows.net/2020/02/photo-1472289065668-ce650ac443d2.jpg

 ---

+_"Ask Ian to come into a highly ambiguous space and he will quickly make sense of the chaos and find a way to bring order and deliver results._

+_Ian is a brilliant collaboration partner.
+His team value his leadership style and this means everyone around him goes above and beyond to succeed in the mission."_

+&#8212; Fran Gillibrand — Product Manager, NHS England

+---

 _“The biggest problem with working with Ian F. Nelson is the Ian F. Nelson shaped hole he leaves behind.
 We’re going to have to use a patchwork of devs to make up for all the excellent work you’ve done here and your loss will be felt for some time to come.
 Good luck in your next role; keep in touch and we’ll see you around!”_

-&#8212; Steve Hine, Lead Engineer, Financial Conduct Authority
+&#8212; Steve Hine — Lead Engineer, Financial Conduct Authority

 ---

 _“Wishing you all the very best in your future endeavours, Ian Nelson.
 You’re far from the typical techy who simply completes a task and moves on.
 You’ve always gone above and beyond, keeping me in the loop with updates and making sure I was aware of any technical risks.
 Your thoughtfulness and proactive approach have meant a lot, and I’ll truly miss working with you.
 I have no doubt that your absence will be felt, and it will definitely have an impact on my work as well.
 Best of luck – you’ll be greatly missed.”_

-&#8212; Shahnaaz Rahamatullah, Test Lead, Financial Conduct Authority
+&#8212; Shahnaaz Rahamatullah — Test Lead, Financial Conduct Authority

 ---